StefanoBoriero/PowerEnjoy_Boriero_Brunitti/Flows/Flow of Events 2 and Scenarios.md

 **NAME**: Employee adds safe parking area
 **ACTORS**: Employee
 **PRECONDITION**: The employee must be logged in the system and be on the employee homepage.
-**EVENT FLOW**
+**EVENT FLOW**:
- -The employee selects "Add a safe parking area" functionality from the menu: he's prompted to the "Add a safe parking area"page.
+- The employee selects "Add a safe parking area" functionality from the menu: he's prompted to the "Add a safe parking area"page.
- -The "Add a safe parking area" page contains a map where the employee can draw polygons that define safe parking areas.
+- The "Add a safe parking area" page contains a map where the employee can draw polygons that define safe parking areas.
 The employee draws a safe area and saves.

 **POSTCONDITION**: The new safe areas are saved in the system and are sent to all cars GPS system.
 **EXCEPTION**: None